-Credit risk is the risk of loss arising from financial instruments as a result of a counterparty failing to fulfil their financial obligations or where there is an increased likelihood that they will fail to do so in the future.
-ZLAP's exposure to credit risk is derived from assets such as bonds, bank holdings and derivatives, as well as with respect to reinsurance.
+Credit risk is the risk of loss arising from counterparties failing to fulfil their financial obligations or where there is an increased likelihood that they will fail to do so in the future.
+ZLAP's exposure to credit risk is mainly derived from assets such as bonds, bank holdings and derivatives, as well as balance sheet assets which have arisen as a result of its reinsurance arrangements.
 ZLAP has limited credit exposure with respect to operational payments due, such as those from policyholders, intermediaries and other insurance companies.